-The Statement of Activities presents information showing how the District's net position changed during the fiscal year ended September 30, 2015.
-It provides a breakdown of revenues and expenses by function.
+The Statements of Activities present information showing how the District's net position changed during the fiscal years ended September 30, 2016 and 2015.
+They provide a breakdown of revenues and expenses by function.
 All changes in net position are reported as soon as the underlying event which contributes to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will only affect cash flows in future fiscal periods.
+Thus, revenues and expenses are reported in these statements for some items that will only affect cash flows in future fiscal periods.
 Examples of such items include revenues earned and expenses incurred but not yet paid, all of which will produce changes in cash in a future fiscal period.

-Both statements attempt to distinguish functions of the District that are principally supported by taxes (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees (business-type activities).
+The Statements of Net Position and the Statements of Activities attempt to distinguish functions of the District that are principally supported by taxes (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees (business-type activities).
 The governmental activities function of the District includes public safety (fire protection).
 The District does not engage in any business-type activities.
 The District's government-wide statements also intend to present information about the District's long-term liabilities resulting from employee benefit plans.
 The District only offers one defined-benefit pension to its employees and qualifying volunteers, which is the pension offered through the Texas Emergency Services Retirement System ("TESRS").
-The County of El Paso makes the required payments on the plan therefore the County carries the net pension liability of the plan.
+The County of El Paso makes the required payments on the Plan and therefore the County carries the net pension liability of the Plan.